Brian-McElroy/Advice-for-programmers/README.md

-# Advice-for-programmers
+# Advice-for-programmers.
 A few principles I've found to be important and useful in my career making games and apps and using Unity.

-## Communication skill is more important than coding skill
+## Communication skill is more important than coding skill.
 I would much rather have a terrible coder / great communicator on my team rather than the inverse.
 Sitting down to write some code without talking to someone first is a bad sign and should be avoided.
 Overcommunication is always better than undercommunication.
 Overcommunication could be annoying or seen as patronising but the alternative is far worse. eg. a top dev spending a week writing excellent code for the *wrong feature*